Alsace, 1945

 16. Ried mill (Moulin du Ried)

 Not the most sensical geographical order but so is war.
-Photos end at the famed and devastating Ried Mill battle, where Pierre was wounded.
+Photos end at the devastating attack of the mill on the Ried outside Illhaeusern, where Pierre was wounded.
 He received a Croix de Guerre with silver star commendation for his bravery in documenting the war.

 Saint-Dié-des-Vosges